theoutfield/sc_sncn_motorcontrol/examples/app_demo_bldc_torque/doc/index.rst

 Quick How-to
 ============
-1. **Assemble your SOMANET device** (LINK TO TUTORIAL PAGE).
+1. `Assemble your SOMANET device <assembling_somanet_node>`.
-2. **Wire up your device** (LINK TO INTERFACING YOUR SOMANET).
+2. Wire up your device.
+Check how at your specific hardware documentation.
 Connect your Hall sensor, Encoder Interface (if used), motor phases, power supply cable, and XTAG.
 Power up!
-3. Set up your development environment by installing xTIMEcomposer.
-(LINK TO TUTORIAL OR TO XMOS TUTORIAL)
+3. `Set up your XMOS development tools <getting_started_xmos_dev_tools>`_.
 4. Download and **import** (LINK TO TUTORIAL: IMPORTING SOMANET LIBRARIES) in your workspace the SOMANET Motor Control Library and its dependancies.
 5. Open the **main.xc** within  the **app_demo_bldc_torque**.
 Include the **board-support file according to your device** (LINK TO BOARD SUPPORT MODULE?).
 Also set the appropiate target in your Makefile.
 (LINK HOW TO SET YOUR RIGHT TARGET IN YOUR MAKEFILE)